kerusan/vapor-serverapplications/README.md

 application has its own memory based local datastore but also one using FrontBase for persistance.
 Database storage is handled asynchronous for faster access to this service.

-Since this is 0.1 it's not yet an integrated working solution.
+Since this is version 0.1, it's not yet an integrated working solution.
-The FrontBase database adaptor/frameworks are also not public open source either, but will be later.
+The FrontBase database adaptor/frameworks are also not public open source, but will be later.
-It is now working in our private developer environment with Vapor 3.0 but we are waiting for Vapor 4.0 before we release it open sourced.
+Those frameworks are now working in our private developer environment with Vapor 3.0 but we are waiting for Vapor 4.0 before we release it open sourced.
 DM me for more information.